let us be your guide.

 Prepare your beds a few weeks before planting.
 Beds should be well drained and in an open, sunny location.
-Use aged steer manure or a commercial 5-10-10 fertilizer spread evenly over the bed, then till it in.
+Use aged steer manure, compost, or a 10-10-10 fertilizer spread evenly over the bed, then till it in.
 If you have a heavier soil, work in sand or peat moss to lighten the texture of the soil for better drainage.
 Bone meal is ideal used at planting time.
 Put a small handful in the hole and work in well before planting each tuber.

 Ground should be warm and well drained at planting.
 Do not use bark dust or compost containing bark on beds where you plan to plant dahlias.
 Bark dust does not allow the sun to warm the soil properly and the tubers will not sprout as they should.
 Bark also increases the soil acidity, which is harmful to the dahlias.
 Lay the tuber horizontally at a planting depth of 4”-6” inches and about 18” to 24” inches apart, then cover with soil.
 For a quicker start, plan the tubers 3” to 4” inches deep and then “hill up” soil after plants are up and growing.
 Hilling to a depth of about 8 inches will help support the plant.
 Stakes should be put in at the time of planting to avoid damaging the tubers at a later date.
 Do not water tubers after planting.
 The spring soil has enough moisture to promote proper growth and the spring rains will provide enough water.
 In case of an extremely wet spring, you may delay planting until dryer weather prevails.
 Planting times are generally Mid-April thru May for most Climates, but are planted in March in warmer southern states.
 If you are planting in deck container or pots we recommend using garden soil, or a mixture of 2 parts garden soil and 1 part potting soil.
 Dahlias planted in 100% potting soil will dry out too often causing poor bud formation.
 Over watering to keep soil damp may result in rotting tubers in the pot.